-- Preheat the oven to 400 degrees F. Line a sheet pan with parchment paper.
+- Prep: Preheat the oven to 400 degrees F. Line a sheet pan with parchment paper.

-- Dip each chicken breast in the flour, then shake off the excess, and then dip in the egg and bread crumb mixtures.
+- Dredge Chicken: Dip each chicken breast in the flour, then shake off the excess, and then dip in the egg and bread crumb mixtures.
+(Freezing instructions begin here.)

-- Bake for 5 to 10 minutes while you make the sauce.
-(Check for doneness by making sure there is no more pink inside the chicken breast.)
+- Bake Chicken: Bake for 5 to 10 minutes while you make the sauce.
+Chicken is done when it registers 165°F internally or there’s no pink in the middle.

 - Make Sauce: For the sauce, wipe out the saute pan with a paper towel.
 Over medium heat, heat 2 tablespoons of the butter until bubbly and hot.
 Add the garlic and cook for 1 minute.
 Then add the lemon juice, wine, 1 teaspoon salt, and 1/2 teaspoon pepper.
 Cook for 2-3 minutes.
 Turn off the heat, add the remaining 4 tablespoons of butter and swirl to combine.